Profile

 September 2023: Published an article in Research Methods in Applied Linguistics

-Fall 2023: Joined Fresno State as an Assistant Professor in the Department of Modern and Classical Languages and Literatures.
+Fall 2023: Joined Fresno State as Assistant Professor in the Department of Modern and Classical Languages and Literatures.

 Recent work